 HEART O’ THE HILLS

-Hurricane Ridge Visitor Center - Staffed daily 10 am–4:30 pm in spring and fall; 10 am–5 pm May 31 to October 10.
-Building closes for the season October 11.
+Hurricane Ridge Visitor Center - Staffed Friday to Sunday 10 am–5 pm in spring and fall; staffed daily 10 am–5 pm May 27 to October 2.
+Building closes for the season October 3.
 Information, maps, trails.
-The cafe and gift shop are open weekends from May 7 to May 23, and daily May 28 to October 3; 10 am–5 pm.
+The cafe and gift shop are open Friday, Saturday and Sunday only from April 27 to May 29, and daily May 30 to October 2; 10 am–5 pm.
+Construction will affect Hurricane Ridge in October.
+Hurricane Ridge will be closed to all traffic October 3-October 14.

 HURRICANE RIDGE ASTRONOMY PROGRAMS

-If safety restrictions allow, Master Observer John Goar will once again conduct his popular night sky programs at Hurricane Ridge this summer!
-As with other ranger-led programs, be prepared to follow current public health guidance.
-Check at the Olympic National Park Visitor Center for any scheduled programs.
+Master Observer John Goar and the Olympic dark skies rangers will once again conduct their popular night sky programs at Hurricane Ridge this summer!
 If skies are cloudy, programs will be canceled.
 For program status, call the park recording at (360) 565-3131 after 2 pm the day of the program.

 Meet at Hurricane Ridge Visitor Center for a one-hour astronomy program with telescopes.
 Look for a distant galaxy or the planets Mars, Jupiter and Saturn.

-Learn constellations from astronomer John Goar on Hurricane Hill.
+Learn constellations on Hurricane Hill.
 Meet at the Hurricane Hill trailhead.
 As the sun sets and the full moon rises, hike at your own pace up the 1.6-mile, partially paved trail, climbing 700 feet to the summit.
-John will point out constellations at the top.
+Staff will point out constellations at the top.
 Bring flashlights and wear sturdy shoes.

 All night sky programs are weather permitting!
 Please call ahead to see if programs will take place at 360-565-3131.
 An outgoing message will be updated during the afternoon.